msawant060/AWS-CSA/Virtual Private Cloud/Components.md

         - and NAT Gateways are for IPv4

 * Network Access Control Lists (NACL)
-   - An NACL is a layer of security that acts as a firewall at the **SUBNET LEVEL**.
+   - An NACL is a layer of security that acts as a firewall at the **SUBNET LEVEL** in VPC.
    - **NACL are stateless;
       - if a port open for inbound traffic, the corresponding output traffic is not enables automatically.
    - Your VPC automatically comes with a default NACL, and by default it allows all inbound and outbound and traffic.